-Schneider has been selected by truck manufacturer Freightliner to receive the 12th edition of the Ride of Pride, a truck series designed to be rolling tributes to members of the United States military – past and present.
-The new military-themed tractor joins Schneider’s existing fleet of six Ride of Pride tractors and is captained by longtime Schneider driver and U.S. military veteran Randy Twine.
+Schneider has been selected by truck manufacturer Freightliner to receive the 13th and 14th editions of the Ride of Pride, a truck series designed to be rolling tributes to members of the United States military – past and present.
+The new military-themed tractors joins Schneider’s existing fleet of seven Ride of Pride tractors.

-We are proud to have seven Freightliner tractors dedicated to honoring military veterans in the Schneider fleet.Watch the video
+We are proud to have nine Freightliner tractors in the Schneider fleet dedicated to honoring military veterans.Watch the video

-Chuck Ceccacci is the 2013 Ride of Pride Driver.
-He has worked at Schneider since 1997 and served in the U.S. Marines for nine years.Watch the video
+Jay Hull is the 2015 Ride of Pride Driver.
+He has been driving for Schneider for the past three years and served in the U.S. Army for 24 years.Watch the video

 The Ride of Pride program originated in 2001, when Ed Keeter, a shift manager and U.S. veteran at Freightliner's manufacturing plant in Cleveland, NC, proposed the project as a way to honor military veterans.
 Initially the idea was to decorate a Freightliner truck and drive it to the local veterans’ hospital for a visit.
 However, Freightliner's employees embraced the idea wholeheartedly and it quickly became part of a national effort that includes participating in the annual Ride for Freedom, a procession through Washington, D.C. each Memorial Day.